christophschnabl/marky/README.md

 # Run

 ## Without Docker
-1. Navigate to the server directory by typing cd server and launch the app with npm start
+1. Navigate to the server directory
+    `cd server`
+2. Launch it
+    `npm start`
-2. Navigate to the frontend directory by typing cd frontend and launch the vue app with npm start
+3. Navigate to the frontend directory
+    `cd frontend`
+4. Launch the vue app
+    `npm start`

 ## Docker
 Make sure you have docker as well as docker compose installed
-    docker-compose up
+    `docker-compose up

 # Contribute